DrSergey84/RoboND-Kinematics/writeup_template.md

 #### 2. Using the DH parameter table you derived earlier, create individual transformation matrices about each joint.
 In addition, also generate a generalized homogeneous transform between base_link and gripper_link using only end-effector(gripper) pose.

-This has been done in the lectures ( see "KR210 Forward Kinematics 3").
-What is the point to duplicate ?

 #### 3. Decouple Inverse Kinematics problem into Inverse Position Kinematics and inverse Orientation Kinematics; doing so derive the equations to calculate all individual joint angles.